 • West Virginia

-Residents from one of these states that work in Pennsylvania will need to submit a completed REV-419 form to allow their employer to withhold taxes for their state of residence.
+Residents from these states who work in Pennsylvania will need to submit a completed REV-419 form to allow their employer to withhold taxes for their state of residence.

-The state of Pennsylvania doesn't require employers to collect PSL taxes, but Philadelphia does have a program providing such leave to eligible employees:
+The state of Pennsylvania doesn't require employers to collect PSL taxes, nor does the state have a program providing such leave to employees.
+The city of Philadelphia, however, does have a program providing such leave to eligible employees:

 Covered Employees Employees who work in Philadelphia as long as their employer has a physical location within the city and they perform work at that location or another location within the city.
 Employees must work 40 hours within the city to be eligible.

-Accrual Method(s) One hour for every 40 hours worked
+Accrual Method(s) 1 hour for every 40 hours worked

 Carryover Maximum 40 hours